 CQC Impact on Key Lines of Enquiry: All.
 Financial Implications: Impact on financial standing if targets are not achieved.
 Equality Analysis: Not applicable.
-Compliance Impact: NHS Improvement, NHS England, Clinical Commissioning Groups and Care Quality Commission The content of this report is the property of United Lincolnshire Hospitals Trust Document Control - Version 1 - September 2017
+Compliance Impact: NHS Improvement, NHS England, Clinical Commissioning Groups and Care Quality Commission is report is the property of United Lincolnshire Hospitals Trust